apalessandro/N-bit-universe/README.md

 ### General Rule Encoding

-Every deterministic rule is specified as a string of space-separated integers representing the mapping from each microstate to its image.
+Every deterministic rule is specified as space-separated integers 0…2^N−1 representing the mapping from each microstate to its image.

 For example, for N=2, the string `"2 3 0 1"` means: